 Before this data formatting standard appeared, it was difficult to share patient information between different parts of the healthcare process (like care – pharmacy – billing).
 It was also a challenge for patients to transfer between different specialists and hospitals since they either had to carry paperwork with them or create a new medical record and go through examinations and testing again.
 Data sharing was a nightmare for all parties in the healthcare industry.

-The standard defines 80% of the interface while the other 20% are left for customization: local data variations that were introduced by optional fields, extra messages, etc. HL7 V2 used ASCII-based (American Standard Code for Information Interchange) messages with encoding rules, groupings, cardinality, and the default character set to reach the standard look and meaning of messages.
+The standard defines 80% of the interface, while the other 20% is left for customization: local data variations that were introduced by optional fields, extra messages, etc. HL7 V2 used ASCII-based (American Standard Code for Information Interchange) messages with encoding rules, groupings, cardinality, and the default character set to reach the standard look and meaning of messages.

-The standard was a massive step towards interoperability and developers could avoid a chunk of manual interface coding.
-Currently, HL7 V2 is adopted by 95% of the healthcare institutions across the US.
+The standard was a massive step towards interoperability, and developers could avoid a chunk of manual interface coding.
+Currently, HL7 V2 is adopted by 95% of healthcare institutions across the US.

 Traditional HL7 Integration Challenges

 Being developed a third of a century ago, HL7 integration and data interoperability were not perfect.
-So, it still possess numerous challenges for the data interoperability in healthcare systems.
+So, it still poses numerous challenges for data interoperability in healthcare systems.